CQCL/pytket-docs/manual/manual_circuit.rst

 .. `add_barrier`

-Adding a barrier to a :py:class:`~pytket.circuit.Circuit` is done using the :py:meth:`Circuit.add_barrier` method.
+Adding a barrier to a :py:class:`~pytket.circuit.Circuit` is done using the :py:meth:`~pytket.circuit.Circuit.add_barrier` method.
 In general, a barrier is placed on some subset of the (qu)bits to impose these ordering restrictions on those (qu)bits specifically (i.e. we don't care about reorders on the other (qu)bits).

 .. jupyter-execute::